Wireshark: Security

 Capturing raw network traffic from an interface typically requires elevated privileges on many platforms.
+Wireshark can also be used to analyze network traffic in cybersecurity research, including simulated attack traffic.
 For this reason, older versions of Wireshark and TShark were often run with superuser permissions to access network interfaces directly.
 Considering the huge number of protocol dissectors that are called when traffic is captured and recognizing the possibility of a bug in a dissector, a serious security risk can be posed.
 Due to the rather large number of vulnerabilities in the past (of which many have allowed remote code execution) and developers' doubts for better future development, OpenBSD removed Ethereal from its ports tree prior to OpenBSD 3.6.

 Elevated privileges are not needed for all operations.
 For example, an alternative is to run tcpdump or the dumpcap utility that comes with Wireshark with superuser privileges to capture packets into a file, and later analyze the packets by running Wireshark with restricted privileges.
 To emulate near realtime analysis, each captured file may be merged by mergecap into a growing file processed by Wireshark.
 On wireless networks, it is possible to use the Aircrack wireless security tools to capture IEEE 802.11 frames and read the resulting dump files with Wireshark.

 As of Wireshark 0.99.7, Wireshark and TShark run dumpcap to perform traffic capture.
 Platforms that require special privileges to capture traffic need only arrange that dumpcap is run with those privileges.
 Neither Wireshark nor TShark need to or should be run with special privileges.